 So that sounds good, doesn’t it?
 Burglars are scared of dogs, and dogs can help alert you to danger.
 While that may be true of some dogs and some burglars, there are plenty of times where technology-based security systems win out over our pet pooches.

-Dogs aren’t always great at security: There’s no way to guarantee that your family pet will turn into a barking machine when a stranger shows up to steal your laptop.
+- Dogs aren’t always great at security: There’s no way to guarantee that your family pet will turn into a barking machine when a stranger shows up to steal your laptop (though, you should be using a laptop lock.)
 Plenty of dogs look at strangers as new friends to play with, or they can be bribed with a few slices of rolled up meat.
 The sensors that alert professional monitors or sent an alarm to your app can’t be bribed.

 So, is it worth it to get a dog for home security?